What is identity management?

 Correct affiliation for research papers

-For the visibility and retrievability of your research papers, the output of your department and the output of Erasmus MC it is important to use the correct affiliation.
-There are certain rules concerning the affiliation use according to the Brand- and name policy of the Erasmus MC.
-The examples given here are from this document.
+For the visibility and retrievability of your research papers it is important to use the correct affiliation.
+A correct affiliation will also allow correct identification of the output of your department and Erasmus MC.
+Below are the guidelines for correct use of affiliations for scientific publications, according to the Brand- and name policy of Erasmus MC.

 For English publications: